acransac/terminal/README.md

 (SCREENSHOT)

 ## Size And Position Displays
 `sizeWidth` and `sizeHeight` are used to size atoms. `indent` and `vindent` position displays.
-They allow to make list displays with several atoms or lists visible:
+They allow to make list displays with several atoms or lists visible.
+Also, `inline` places a list of atoms in a row:
 * `sizeWidth:: (Number, Atom<Display>) -> Atom<Display>`
   | Parameter | Type           | Description        |
   |-----------|----------------|--------------------|